Skip to content

 2. Select New Incognito Window.

-3. In the new Incognito window, log into both Tallyfy and the external app, then attempt the integration setup again.
+3. Log into both Tallyfy and the external app, then retry the connection.

 1. Click the menu button (☰) in the top right corner.